-14.714.6 Exceptions
+14.7 Exceptions

-- (1) A retailer or distributor is not required to make a payment under clauses 14.2 to 14.514.6, if - (a) the eligible customer fails to apply to the retailer or distributor for the payment within 2 months of the non-compliance by the retailer or distributor; or - [Note: A retailer or distributor only has to make a payment upon application by an eligible customer.] - (b) events or conditions outside the control of the retailer or distributor caused the retailer or distributor to be liable to make the payment. - (2) A retailer or distributor is not required to make more than one payment to each affected supply address per event of non-compliance with the performance standards. - (3) For the purposes of subclause (2), each supply address where an eligible customer receives a bill from a retailer is a separate supply address.
+- (1) A retailer or distributor is not required to make a payment under clauses 14.2 to 14.6, if - (a) the eligible customer fails to apply to the retailer or distributor for the payment within 2 months of the non-compliance by the retailer or distributor; or

+- [Note: A retailer or distributor only has to make a payment upon application by an eligible customer.] - (b) events or conditions outside the control of the retailer or distributor caused the retailer or distributor to be liable to make the payment. - (2) A retailer or distributor is not required to make more than one payment to each affected supply address per event of non-compliance with the performance standards. - (3) For the purposes of subclause (2), each supply address where an eligible customer receives a bill from a retailer is a separate supply address.

-14.814.7 Method of payment
+14.8 Method of payment

-- (1) A retailer who is required to make a payment under clauses 14.2, 14.3 or 14.4 must do so - (a) by deducting the amount of the payment from the amount due under the eligible customer's next bill; - (b) by paying the amount directly to the eligible customer, or - (c) as otherwise agreed between the retailer and the eligible customer. - (2) A distributor who is required to make a payment under clauses 14.514.114.114.5 or 14.6 must do so - (a) by paying the amount to the eligible customer's retailer who will pass the amount on to the eligible customer in accordance with subclause (1); - (b) by paying the amount directly to the eligible customer, or - (c) as otherwise agreed between the distributor and the eligible customer.
+- (1) A retailer who is required to make a payment under clauses 14.2, 14.3 or 14.4 must do so - (a) by deducting the amount of the payment from the amount due under the eligible customer's next bill; - (b) by paying the amount directly to the eligible customer, or - (c) as otherwise agreed between the retailer and the eligible customer. - (2) A distributor who is required to make a payment under clauses 14.5 or 14.6 must do so - (a) by paying the amount to the eligible customer's retailer who will pass the amount on to the eligible customer in accordance with subclause (1); - (b) by paying the amount directly to the eligible customer; or - (c) as otherwise agreed between the distributor and the eligible customer.

-14.914.8 Recovery of payment
+14.9 Recovery of payment

-- (1) If a retailer or distributor who is required to make a payment to an eligible customer under this Part_elauses 14.2, 14.3 or 14.4 fails to comply with clauses 14.714.8(1)(a) to 14.8(1)(e) within 30 days of the date of written demand for the payment by the eligible customer who is entitled to the payment, then the eligible customer may recover the payment in a court of competent jurisdiction as a debt due by from the retailer or distributor (as the case may be) to the eligible customer. - (2)If a distributor who is required to make a payment to an eligible customer under clauses 14.5 or 14.6 fails to comply with clauses 14.8(2)(a) to

-14.8(2)(c) within 30 days of the date of written demand for the payment by the eligible customer who is entitled to the payment, then the eligible customer may recover the payment in a court of competent jurisdiction as a debt due by the distributor to the eligible customer.

-(3)(2)If a retailer is entitled under clause 14.2(2) to compensation from a distributor, and the distributor fails to pay the compensation to the retailer within 30 days of the date of written demand for the compensation payment by the retailer, then the retailer may recover the compensation payment in a court of competent jurisdiction as a debt due from the distributor to the retailer.
+- (1) If a retailer who is required to make a payment to an eligible customer under clauses 14.2, 14.3 or 14.4 fails to comply with clauses 14.8(1)(a) to 14.8(1)(c) within 30 days of the date of written demand for the payment by the eligible customer who is entitled to the payment, then the eligible customer may recover the payment in a court of competent jurisdiction as a debt due by the retailer to the eligible customer. - (2) If a distributor who is required to make a payment to an eligible customer under clauses 14.5 or 14.6 fails to comply with clauses 14.8(2)(a) to 14.8(2)(c) within 30 days of the date of written demand for the payment by the eligible customer who is entitled to the payment, then the eligible customer may recover the payment in a court of competent jurisdiction as a debt due by the distributor to the eligible customer. - (3) If a retailer is entitled under clause 14.2(2) to compensation from a distributor and the distributor fails to pay the compensation to the retailer within 30 days of the date of written demand for the compensation payment by the retailer, then the retailer may recover the compensation payment in a court of competent jurisdiction as a debt due from the distributor to the retailer.